drewgom/School-Scheduler/README.md

 	7. Minimizing the number of days on campus

 ## How it works
 So, based off of how important these things are to you, this will try an optimize the performance.

-There are 3 categories that I put things in:
-	- MUST HAVE
-	- WOULD LIKE
-	- DOES NOT CARE
+When the project is completed, you should be able to give a certain weight to each of these parameters, and then using the weights,

 ## Getting the data:
 I used web scraping to get the data used in this program.
-Since every school has different websites, I created a different file for each school.
-In the future, I think that I could potentially have different contributors that just followed a basic format for their own school’s info to be scraped, and then added to the database using functions in files we already have.
-This way, that reduced the work I have to do in the future.
+Since every school has different websites, I would have to create a different web scraper for each school.

 Since I go to CSULB, the first school used was CSULB.

 The file `csulb_scraper.py` will have a main function.

-The most important function in any scraper file is the `getCourses()` function.
-This returns an array of `course` objects.
+When that gets run, then the user will have a CSV saved with the sections offered by a specificed subject in a specified semester